SAP-samples/cloud-sdk-learning-journey/README.md

 In a basic Java program, read the Business Partner API service using SAP Cloud SDK.

 # Step description
-Create a simple Java Program that uses SAP Cloud SDK to read the [Business Partner (A2X)](https://api.sap.com/api/API_BUSINESS_PARTNER/overview) API from the sandbox environment of [SAP API Business Hub](https://api.sap.com).
+Create a simple Java Program that uses SAP Cloud SDK to read the [Business Partner (A2X)](https://api.sap.com/api/API_BUSINESS_PARTNER/overview) API from your SAP S/4HANA Cloud tenant.

-The result is then printed to the console.
+# Prerequisites
+The [Business Partner (A2X)](https://api.sap.com/api/API_BUSINESS_PARTNER/overview) needs to be active in your SAP S/4HANA Cloud tenant.
+To do that, refer to the [Activating the APIs in SAP S/4HANA Cloud](https://learning.sap.com/learning-journey/develop-advanced-extensions-with-sap-cloud-sdk/exercise-activating-the-apis-in-sap-s-4hana-cloud_f2ae3828-6460-4494-a7dd-b8919b89578c) exercise.

 # Running the application in Visual Studio Code or SAP Business Application Studio
 Clone this git repository and select the current branch, then:
-1. In the `App.java` file, replace `>>>YOUR APIKEY<<<` with your API Key.
-To know your API Key, go to https://api.sap.com/api/API_BUSINESS_PARTNER/overview, then login and choose `Show API Key`.
+1. In the `App.java` file, replace values for properties `URL`, `User` and `Password` with the ones created in the previous exercise.
 2. In the left side bar, go to `Run and Debug`.
 3. Aside the `Launch App` configuration, choose `Start Debugging`.